 A Transformational Journey

-Dr Toula’s journey to Science, Spirit and Story for healing, and the creation of Story Image Therapy Shadow Work
+Dr Toula’s journey to Science, Spirit and Story and the creation of Story Image Therapy Shadow Work

 Lived Experience

-My work has been deeply shaped by my own experience of trauma as a teenager and later through working in high school leadership roles.
+My life has been shaped by my experience of significant trauma as a teenager, then later working as part of high school leadership teams, a parent of three teens, and in private practice as a psychologist.

-Today, as a clinical psychologist with personal experience of healing, I recognise that many people need approaches that go beyond talk and logic alone.
+Today, as a psychologist with personal experience of healing, I recognise that many people (like me) need approaches beyond talk and logic alone.

-In Story Image Therapy (SIT®), the Dark Room represents the times in life when we feel overwhelmed, stressed, anxious, depressed or caught in conflict.
+In Story Image Therapy (SIT®), the Dark Room represents the times in life when we feel overwhelmed, stressed, depressed or in conflict.

 We might cling to addictive thoughts, withdraw, people-please, become controlling, or repeat painful relationship dynamics.

-Self-sabotage and trauma bonds—attachments formed through pain rather than safety—might also unconsciously repeat themselves.
+Self-sabotage and trauma bonds might also unconsciously repeat themselves.

-In Story Image Therapy, healing begins with a connection to our true Self, and the knowledge shared by our ancestors.
+In Story Image Therapy, healing begins with a connection to our true Self, and the knowledge of our ancestors.

-Connecting to the Self in our Dream Room means turning inward and becoming aware of our thoughts, emotions, body sensations and unconscious patterns.
+Connecting to Self in our Dream Room means turning inward.
+Here, we become aware of our thoughts, emotions, body sensations and unconscious patterns.

 Connecting to Spirit gives us meaning and purpose beyond daily stress.
-It strengthens hope, values and resilience during difficult times.
+It strengthens hope, values, resilience.

 Connecting to Nature calms the nervous system and grounds us in the body.
 It reminds us that change and renewal are natural parts of life.